cbernaci/eeg_project/README.md

 Then visually inspect for memory leaks.

 # 🚀 Running Application
-So far am building out the visualization pipeline.
+So far the data capture visualization pipeline and a proof-of-concept instrumentation amplifier are complete.
+The next step is to create a portable, (safe), instrumentation amplifier as the one I currently tested is not portable and requires too high of a DC voltage supply.
 To run what exists:

 `make run-eeg`